-With inflation running high, uncertainty around the war in Ukraine, and recession worries rising, many investors are wondering whether it makes sense to take some or all of their money out of the market and wait until the economic storms pass.
+When markets are turbulent, investors often wonder whether it might make sense to take some or all of their money out of the market and wait until things calm down.

 But while that might seem like a smart move if the markets continue to drop, even a short-term move to the sidelines can hurt your long-term returns and decrease the odds of achieving your financial goals, according to Naveen Malwal, an institutional portfolio manager with Strategic Advisers, LLC.
 "Historically, we haven't seen a flight to safety pay off," Malwal says.
 "Despite some challenges investors may see, keeping your assets in cash may be a poor proposition right now."
 Malwal cites 3 reasons why: